mcsee/Software-Design-Articles/Articles/Theory/Singleton - The root of all evil/readme.md

 As if it was not enough to be the root of all evil he is also the easy friend of the party.
 In large projects, it just accumulates garbage to get out of trouble.

-Since it doesn't have a corresponding entity on the bijection, adding responsibilities that do not correspond to it, is like adding one more stain to the tiger.
+Since it doesn't have a corresponding entity on the bijection, adding responsibilities that don't correspond to it, is like adding one more stain to the tiger.
 Apparently without doing damage but generating ripple effect when wishing to do a healthy decoupling.

 ![images_RIiBoPtpMiRsMKX3dnzl5gb1Urj1-s21q3umz[1].jpeg](https://cdn.hashnode.com/res/hashnode/image/upload/v1598399872287/1vrhfU5gZ.jpeg)